"The killer is coming!"

 - All Girls Want Bad Boys: Averted, as all the girls are repulsed by Lou.
 Good girl Kim and bad girl Wendy are in fact rivals for good boy Nick.

-- An Axe to Grind: Killer's weapon of choice towards the end of the original film.
+- An Axe to Grind: Killer's weapon of choice for killing his targets in the prom.

 - Big Ol' Unibrow: Lou, a Type I unibrow sporter due to being an asshole.

-- Blind Without 'Em: When Jude comments about the amount of the stars in the Slick he says that he guessed about it, as he sees poorly without his glasses.
+- Blind Without 'Em: When Jude comments about the amount of the stars in the night sky to Slick, he replies that he guessed about it, as he sees poorly without his glasses.

-- Book Safe: Where Slick keeps his joints.
+- Book Safe: Slick keeps his joints in a hollowed history book.

-- Bound and Gagged: Nick after being attacked by Lou and his goons.
+- Bound and Gagged: Nick tied up with tape and left hidden in a corner of a backstage after being attacked by Lou and his goons.

-- Cassandra Truth: Sykes tries to warn the partiers about the killer, but he is drunk and is taken away.
+- Cassandra Truth: Sykes tries to warn the partiers about the killer, but he is so drunk that he is taken away to the police.

 - Chairman of the Brawl: Kim throws a chair at the killer during the climactic confrontation.